pragyandas/jsactor/README.md

 ## Actor Scavenger

 Scavenge job to ***remove dormant actors*** from the ***actor mapping*** periodically so that the instance can be de-refernced thus can be garbage collected.

-## Testing the actor system - Chaos Monkey testing

-After designing and developing everything, now its time to ***let the monkey loose in the data center*** to play with the plugs.